m-yaghini/epfml-text-classification/submission/README.md

 You can execute the run.py file which produces the predicition based on the saved model "model.h5".
 This model is the result of the other file train_model.py which execute the following steps :
 First, we clean the tweets using our cleaning functions and we load the pretrained embeddings produced with Fasttext.
 Then, the data are passed to the model which is a Convolutional Neural Network.

-TODO : - More detailed instructions
-       - Explain the role of each file in the folder
+The data files are stored in the data folder

-       - Briefly explain the final model maybe ???
+All our pythons files provide some feed-back by printing messages to keep track of the execution's stages of the script.